Skip to content

 Running a Program/Job

 At HPC systems, computational work and resource requirements are encapsulated into so-called jobs.
 Since all computational resources are shared with other users, these resources need to be allocated.
-For managing these allocations a so-called job scheduler or a batch system is used.
-On the ZIH system, the job scheduler used is Slurm.
-It is possible to run a job interactively (real time execution) or submit a batch job (scheduled execution).
+For managing these allocations a so-called job scheduler or a batch system is used - on ZIH systems this is Slurm.
+It is possible to run a job interactively (real time execution) or to submit it as a batch job (scheduled execution).

-marie@haswell$ cd /scratch/ws/0/marie-test-workspace/ #go to your created workspace
+marie@compute$ cd /data/horse/ws/marie-test-workspace/ #go to your created workspace

 Hello, World!